mailtodare/NodesStats/README.md

   <p align="right">(<a href="#top">back to top</a>)</p>

-### Nodes characteristics
+### Nodes characteristics | Assumptions

-*	Same parameters should not be expected from Nodes as they might not be of same type
+*	Same parameters should not be expected from Nodes as they might not be of same type and user.
 *	Individual Node properties/specifications will be fairly unchanged overtime.
 *	Node’s entry data may be best stored in a single Json column.
 This will reduce number of unique columns that have to be created for different nodes that will share same table together.
-*	Similar json column may be used for json Node entities too, for there system specifications.
-This will equally reduce number of unique columns while permitting different properties to be captured.
+*	Similar json column may be used for json Node entities too, for their system specifications.
+This will equally reduce number of unique columns while permitting different properties to be stored..
-*	Due to nodes uniqueness, their entries should come at there own designated time.
+*	•	Due to nodes uniqueness, their entries should come at their own designated time.
 But the test may use the server schedule times to request entries from nodes.

   <p align="right">(<a href="#top">back to top</a>)</p>